fut-infrastructure/implementation-guide/fsh-content/input/intro-notes/StructureDefinition-ehealth-message-intro.md

 # NemSMS Notifications

-The Patient service will forward ehealth-messages to the public danish NemSMS service given the following conditions:
+The Patient service will forward ehealth-messages to the public Danish NemSMS service given the following conditions:

 * message.medium.code is 'nemsms' (defined in http://ehealth.sundhed.dk/cs/message-medium)
 * message.status is 'in-progress'

 The message is forwarded asynchronously.
 To track the progress of the NemSMS, the `status` and `statusReason` code is used: